zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 ## Some History

-Much of the current excitement around AI-assisted development centers on speed.
+Much of the current excitement around AI-assisted development centres on speed.
 Code generation is faster, design alternatives can be explored quickly, and prototypes can appear with far less manual effort than before.
 These capabilities are real, and in many cases they are genuinely useful.

 Where the discussion becomes more complicated is when speed begins to be interpreted as evidence that earlier engineering practices are becoming unnecessary.
 It is increasingly common to hear claims that the traditional development lifecycle is collapsing, that stages such as design and testing can be compressed into a single loop of generation and validation, or that structured development processes belong to a slower era of software development.

 This interpretation overlooks why those practices appeared.
 The Software Development Lifecycle did not emerge because engineers preferred process to creativity.
 It emerged because software projects repeatedly failed when development relied primarily on iteration and intuition.

 Early software systems were comparatively small and operated in tightly controlled environments.
 Programs were often written by the same people who ran them, and informal practices were usually sufficient because the consequences of failure were limited.
-That situation changed during the 1960s as organizations began commissioning systems whose complexity exceeded the methods used to build them.
+That situation changed during the 1960s as organisations began commissioning systems whose complexity exceeded the methods used to build them.
 Systems grew larger, dependencies multiplied, and failures became more costly.
 Projects ran over budget, schedules slipped, and deployed systems sometimes failed in ways that were difficult to correct.

 The response was not simply to write code more quickly.
 Engineers began introducing structure into how systems were specified, designed, verified, and deployed.
 Over time those practices evolved into what we now describe as the Software Development Lifecycle.
 Seen from this perspective, the SDLC is less a rigid sequence of stages and more an accumulation of lessons about how complex systems fail.

 ## Why the SDLC Exists

 The SDLC did not emerge fully formed as a predefined framework.
 It developed gradually as engineers discovered which practices prevented particular classes of failure.
 Requirements practices appeared because teams were building systems that did not match the needs they were supposed to solve.
 Architecture reviews emerged because structural design mistakes were expensive to correct once implementation had begun.
-Testing became formalized because defects discovered in production were disruptive and costly.
-Change and release controls appeared because uncontrolled updates could destabilize operational systems.
+Testing became formalised because defects discovered in production were disruptive and costly.
+Change and release controls appeared because uncontrolled updates could destabilise operational systems.
 Monitoring eventually became essential because even well-tested systems behave differently once they encounter real environments.

 Viewed this way, the SDLC is not simply a workflow but a **formal risk management model**.
 It is a collection of controls that exist because particular risks occur often enough to justify preventing them.
 These controls implicitly map to risk classes such as requirements risk, structural risk, and operational risk.